Auth Callout

 To generate the account issuer NKey, the nsc tool can be used.

-This minimum configuration would use the implicit default account $G.
+This minimum configuration would use the implicit default account $G

-If an existing system using multiple accounts is being migrated to auth callout, then the existing accounts configuration should remain with the users property removed (since it will no longer be used after being ported).
+If an existing system using multiple accounts is being migrated to auth callout, then the existing accounts

-For new setups, it is recommended to use explicit accounts, such as the following configuration having the AUTH account for auth callout, APP (could be more) for application account (instead of relying on the $G account), and SYS for the system account.
+For new setups, it is recommended to use explicit accounts, such as the following configuration having the AUTH

 When encryption is enabled, the server will generate a one-time use XKey keypair per client connection/reconnect.
 The public key is included in the authorization request claims which enables the auth callout service to encrypt the authorization response payload when sending it back to the NATS server.